AQHA World Show Sale

 - Sale order will be assigned randomly.
 The consignors of multiple horses will draw slots randomly, and then use the slots that they draw as they wish.

-As a proud sponsor of AQHA, Markel Insurance Company focuses on protecting your Western lifestyle, including your horses, barn, tack and equipment.
-With over 40 years of expertise in insuring horses and horse businesses, Markel will meet your unique needs.
-Markel is sponsoring the AQHA World Show Sale and providing 24-hour fall of the hammer coverage to sale consignments.
-Markel is also providing a complimentary breakfast prior to the start of the sale.
+As a proud sponsor of AQHA, Markel Insurance Co. focuses on protecting your western lifestyle, including your horses, barn, tack and equipment.
+With more than 40 years of expertise in insuring horses and horse businesses, Markel will meet your unique needs.
+Markel is sponsoring the AQHA World Show Sale and providing 24-hour fall-of-the-hammer coverage to sale consignments.
+Markel is also providing a complimentary breakfast prior to the start of the sale on November 11.

 AQHA news and information is a service of AQHA publications.
 For more information on The American Quarter Horse Journal or America’s Horse, visit AQHA Publications.